-Most of the operations you perform with the Google Cloud Storage API must be authenticated.
+Most of the operations you perform in Google Cloud Storage must be authenticated.
 The only exceptions are operations on objects that allow anonymous access.
 Objects are anonymously accessible if the

 READ permission.
 The

 If you are working with the Google Cloud Storage API directly, you can perform authentication using one of the methods described below.
 If you are using Google Cloud Storage with the web-based Google Developers Console or a tool like gsutil, then authentication is performed on your behalf.